mywebshortcuts/mywebshortcuts/VISION.md

 ## What's Next?

-This project started as a response to a minor problem faced by both myself and numerous other dwellers of the internet.
+This project started as a solution to a minor problem faced by both myself and numerous other dwellers of the internet.
 But only time will tell what it becomes, a success, or a lesson to learn.
 I aim to make this tool accessible, easy to use, and simple for a daily user.

 This extension will become available for Chrome and Firefox.
 If a browser supports chrome extensions, then this extension will be available for it as well.